Vivian Uchechi Ogu: Honors

 The Government council of Ikpoba Okha officially named the street on which she was killed "Vivian Ogu".
 On 17 September 2019, the Edo State government launched the Vivian Ogu Sexual Assault Referral Centre.

-Memorial Day for Vivian Ogu is commomerated on 15 November every year.
 The Vivian Ogu Movement was inaugurated in 2014 by the Catholic Archbishop of Benin.

-Canonization
+Beatification process

 Archbishop Augustine Obiora Akubeze of Benin City inaugurated the Vivian Ogu Movement in March 2014.

-In May 2023, Archbishop Akubeze approved Christiana Marinelli, who is based in Rome, as the Postulator of the Cause.

-The Archbishop received the Suplex Libellius on 12 September 2023, as issued by the Congregation for the Cause of Saints, and requested him to initiate the Cause for Canonization of Vivian Ogu.
+In May 2023, Archbishop Akubeze approved Christiana Marinelli, who is based in Rome, as the postulator of the cause.
+The Archbishop received the Suplex Libellius on 12 September 2023, as issued by the Dicastery for the Causes of Saints, and requested him to initiate the Cause for Canonization of Vivian Ogu.
 The Catholic Bishops' Conference of Nigeria gave its approval that the cause of her beatification and canonization be opened on 14 September 2023.

-The Edict on the cause for beatification and canonization of the Servant of God was read and posted at the Holy Cross Cathedral on Saturday, 7 October 2023, by Archbishop Akubeze.
+The edict on the cause for beatification of the Servant of God was posted at the Holy Cross Cathedral on Saturday, 7 October 2023, by Archbishop Akubeze.